-Additionally, quantifying the impacts of eco-innovation lacks a standardized methodology.
+Additionally, quantifying the impact of eco-innovation lacks a standardized methodology.
 Conversely, regional and national differences exist in the quantity and caliber of data regarding the environment.
-When discussing ecoinnovation at the macroeconomic level, it is important to note that several theoretical frameworks, such as those specific to European nations, are used in the real world and in the literature to measure and analyze eco-innovation.
+When discussing eco-innovation at the macroeconomic level, it is important to note that several theoretical frameworks, such as those specific to European nations, are used in the real world and in the literature to measure and analyze eco-innovation.
 This is associated with nations' endeavors to attain sustainable growth, in addition to mitigating adverse environmental effects and optimizing the utilization of natural resources.
-Eco-innovation must be systematically measured to track advancements toward a more sustainable future.
-Thus creating techniques and metrics to assess and evaluate eco-innovation at the macro and micro stages.
+Eco-innovation must be systematically measured to track advancements towards a more sustainable future (Park et al., 2017; Terzić, 2023b); thus, creating techniques and metrics to assess and evaluate eco-innovation at the macro and micro stages.

-The purpose of this paper is to provide an analytical comparison of the evolution of eco-innovation in European Union countries.
+The purpose of this article is to provide an analytical comparison of the evolution of eco-innovation in European Union countries.
 Which eco-innovation advancements or challenges are present in a subset of European nations is the primary study issue.
-A critical examination of the literature and an examination of the comparison and synthesis procedures founded on the Eco-Innovation Index were the methods employed.
-Implementing a comparable methodology, this paper offers a comprehensive summary of the advancements in eco-innovation progress.
+The methods employed are a critical examination of the literature and an examination of the comparison and synthesis procedures founded on the Eco-Innovation Index.
+Implementing a comparable methodology, the study offers a comprehensive summary of the advancements in eco-innovation progress.
+By examining the factors that influence eco-innovation in various nations, the investigation adds to the repository of knowledge on assessing eco-innovation achievement.
+The structure of the paper is as follows: the introduction is covered in the first section; a theoretical overview of the scholarly literature is provided in the second section; Section 3 presents the research methodology and data, including the conceptual structure for gauging eco-innovation.
+The findings of the study examination are given in the fourth section, with an emphasis on how far EU economies have come in terms of eco-innovation; the findings are presented in the fifth section.